Canon 2000D vs Panasonic FZ150

 It is notable that the 2000D offers wifi support, while the FZ150 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ150 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ150 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ150 was succeeded by the Panasonic FZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 2000D and FZ150 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Panasonic FZ150 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Panasonic FZ150?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.